lefteris1999/tinyDataScinceProject/README.md

 # tinyDataScinceProject
-my first Data Science project for uni
+my first Data Science project for my MSc in Data Science

 ### II.
 ANALYTICAL QUESTIONS
 Throughout this study, we will work with our data to try and answer the following questions: